datatrans/docs.pci-proxy.com/README.md

 |From [Website / Application](website-application.html)||[Charge](charge.html)|
 |From [Mobile App](mobile-app.html)||[Show](show.html)|

-## Get Started
+## Quick Start

-Here is a quick start guide on how to use PCI Proxy and quickly reduce your PCI scope.
+The fastest way to get started with PCI Proxy is by following our quick start guide.

  1. [Sign up](https://www.pci-proxy.com/#/signup) for a free test account.
  2. [Choose API](collect_payment_data.html) to collect or extract payment data.